 It looked really good.

 Looking through the lens, collecting my thoughts and trying to keep calm, I also realized that I had a problem: I was with Kent, and I didn’t want him and Jurgen to scoop the line.
 Both were good climbers, and given any opportunity, they’d nail it.
 Which wasn’t lost on me.
-So I kept quiet, albeit quivering with excitement.
+So I kept quiet, even though I was quivering with excitement.

 Back to camp, I whispered to Jim about what I’d seen and threatened violence if he let on.
 He took a “ski around” and got himself a vantage.
 He liked what he saw and we organized a sortie.